-Maybe not, but if you take good care of yours it certainly could.
+Maybe not, but if you take good care of yours, it certainly could.
 The materials and construction are intended to result in an inexpensive guitar for a novice player who will eventually move on to something better.
-Squier hopes that means a new Fender guitar someday, but for now they'll to give you just enough of a Fender taste to keep you hooked.
+Squier hopes that means a new Fender guitar someday, but for now, they'll give you just enough of a Fender taste to keep you hooked.

 Unfair?
 Not really.
 You won't regret becoming a Fender junkie for the rest of your life, that's for sure.